artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Validation rules
 ^^^^^^^^^^^^^^^^

-The default validation rule for most formats in Archivematica is to use JHOVE.
-The exception is Matroska (MKV) files, which are validated by MediaConch as of Archivematica 1.7.
+Archivematica contains a default validation rule for several common file formats.
+This default rule uses JHOVE.
+For Matroska (MKV) files, MediaConch is set as the  default validation tool as of Archivematica 1.7.

 If you would like to implement a MediaConch policy command, you must also create a rule to invoke the policy checking command for the desired format.
 For